apriha/snps/README.rst

 Merge Raw Data Files
 ````````````````````
-The dataset consists of raw data files from two different DNA testing companies.
+The dataset consists of raw data files from two different DNA testing sources.
 Let's combine
 these files using a ``SNPsCollection``.

 >>> from snps import SNPsCollection